-- Helping civil Legal Aid and Legal Services attorneys meet the substantial challenges of implementing New York City’s “right to counsel” initiative for low-income New Yorkers in eviction proceedings.
+- Helping civil legal aid and legal services attorneys meet the massive challenges of implementing NYC’s new “right to counsel” initiative for low-income New Yorkers in eviction proceedings.

-- Creating an online portal to help millions of low- and middle-income workers secure billions of dollars in Earned Income Tax Credits.
+- Created an online portal to help millions of low and middle-income workers secure billions in Earned Income Tax Credits

 - Work with a charter school in East Harlem to use technology to disrupt the school-to-prison pipeline.